gluonhq/client-samples/Maven/HelloFX/README.md

 This task performs 3 steps:

-* it will compile the Java source code into Java bytecode (done by the subtask `client:compile`)
+* compile the Java source code into Java bytecode (done by the subtask `client:compile`)
-* it will compile the Java bytecode to native code (done by the subtask `client:compile`)
+* compile the Java bytecode to native code (done by the subtask `client:compile`)
-* it will link the native code with dependencies and required VM code into an executable (done by the subtask `client:link`)
+* link the native code with dependencies and required VM code into an executable (done by the subtask `client:link`)

 Alternatively, if you prefer to do those steps one by one, you can run